 }

-being executed only after all sync validators are passed.
-Not about this is present at the Angular's documentation:
+async validator to be executed only after all sync validators have passed.
+This behavior is explicitly mentioned in Angular's documentation:

 It is important to note that the asynchronous validation happens after the synchronous validation, and is performed only if the synchronous validation is successful.
 This check allows forms to avoid potentially expensive async validation processes such as an HTTP request if more basic validation methods fail.